f-klubben/MpCsvAccounting/README.md

 ```
 The output, 123-128.csv and PDF directory 123-128/, is located in the project root.

+Note that the appendix start number refers to the current appendix start number present in your bookkeeping software.

 The config file in config/config.ini is where transfers to the MP number to be processed is defined.
 Change this if transfers are for something other than Stregsystemet (e.g. sales for the Fyttetur auction).

 ## License